Lockdown

 The term is used for a prison protocol that usually prevents people, information or objects from leaving an area.
 The protocol can usually only be initiated by someone in a position of authority.

 A lockdown can also be used to protect people inside a facility or, for example, a computing system, from a threat or other external event.
 In buildings doors leading outside are usually locked so that no person may enter or exit.

 Types

-Procedures for using both emergency and preventive lockdowns must be planned.
+Lockdowns may be adopted as a preventative measure or in response to a crisis as an emergency measure.

 Preventive lockdown

 A preventive lockdown is a preemptive action plan implemented to address an unusual scenario or a weakness in system to preempt any danger to ensure the safety and security of people, organisation and system.
 The focus for preventive actions is to avoid dangers and risks arising from the nonconformity to the normal circumstances, but also commonly includes improvements in efficiency.

 Preventive lockdowns are preemptive lockdowns to mitigate risk.
 Most organisations plan for the emergency lockdowns but fail to plan for other situations that might quickly degrade to dangerous levels.
 These protocols must be based on the type of threat, and should be kept simple and short for quick learning and implementation, and flexible enough to handle several scenarios.
 This allows administrators more options to choose from which are easier to use in various scenarios.
 For example, in case of a loud scene by a parent or an unarmed petty thief being chased by the police through the school playground, this flexible procedure allows school administrators the flexibility to implement a more limited lockdown while teaching in school continues, thus eliminating need for complete emergency lockdown, disruption and delays in resumption of teaching, etc. The consequences of not having procedures to implement such lockdowns is that the situation might quickly escalate where there could be loss of human lives.